Simple Remote Procedure Call

 When sending a large string, like a fragment of HTML, JSON-encoding it will cause it to expand in byte count by up to three times ($json \approx 3 \times plain$).
 To counter this, the sender MAY send the payload directly, without JSONizing it, if (and only if) there isn’t an error, and there aren’t any warnings or debug messages.

-- When sending only the payload, the sender MUST set a header to indicate that the payload is not JSONized:
+- When sending only the payload, the sender MUST set a header to indicate that the payload is not JSONized: X-SRPC-Raw-Payload: 1.

-. - The request
+- The request actionis moved to theX-SRPC-Actionheader.

 Implementation